Calypso3362/Yahtzee2020/README.md

 1. Generation of random game sets or events
 - The result after rolling the dice will be random
-- The chance card drawn will be random
-- Different number of players inputted at first will change the duration of whole game.
-(Such as, Number of turns will change accordingly)
+- There is a random chance in getting a role.

 2. Data structures for storing game status
-- Every turn’s score will be stored into each player’s storage unit
+- Every turn’s score will be stored into each player’s storage unit of an array
-- Players can keep the dice and their choice will be saved
 - Players can input the wanted combination and the resultant score will be saved after the comparison with the result

 3. Dynamic memory management
-- dynamic variables like vectors may be used for unknown number of varibales
+- Dynamic variables like vectors may be used for unknown number of varibales (in the GM skill)
 - pointers may be used to allocate the dynamic variables

 4. File input/output (e.g., for loading/saving game status)
-- Players can save and load the game status in any time
-- input different program codes from different files when choosing different modes
+- Input different program codes from different files when choosing different modes
 - Players can input their choice with keyboard and result will be shown on screen

 5. Program codes in multiple files
 - Different modes will have multiple files for program codes
-  - Input,output,chance_card_pool, etc
-- Set up functions in different files, such as combination matching function.
+- Set up functions in different files, such as score checking function.
-- makefile with be used to compile the files
+- Makefile with be used to compile the files

+# Compilation and execution instructions
+- Use the 'make' command of the makefile
+- Run the program